privacy-scaling-explorations/sonobe-docs/src/usage/frontend.md

     /// returns the number of elements in the state of the FCircuit, which corresponds to the
     /// FCircuit inputs.
     fn state_len(&self) -> usize;

-    /// returns the number of elements in the external inputs used by the FCircuit.
-External inputs
-    /// are optional, and in case no external inputs are used, this method should return 0. fn external_inputs_len(&self) -> usize;

-    /// computes the next state values in place, assigning z_{i+1} into z_i, and computing the new
-    /// z_{i+1}
-    fn step_native(
-        // this method uses self, so that each FCircuit implementation (and different frontends)
-        // can hold a state if needed to store data to compute the next state.
-        &self,
-        i: usize,
-        z_i: Vec<F>,
-        external_inputs: Vec<F>, // inputs that are not part of the state ) -> Result<Vec<F>, Error>;

     /// generates the constraints for the step of F for the given z_i fn generate_step_constraints(